Tony Slydini: Name change and move to New York

 In 1935, while Slydini was playing a museum in Paterson, New Jersey, the manager billed him as "Tony Foolem", in the absence of any better suggestion by Marucci (as Slydini was still known).
 The other acts on the bill became friendly with the magician and told him that they thought the name Tony Foolem was a poor choice and between them, they worked out the "Tony Slydini" stage name – the "sly" for being slick, and the "Dini" to follow the vogue for having something akin to the well known name of the successful Houdini.
 Tony was a shortened name for his given name Quintino and so, thus was "Tony Slydini" born.

+Career

 On a visit to his sister in Boston during the 1930s, Slydini attracted the attention of an agent, landing a job for $15 a day for a three-day-a-week show.
 The agent recognized his skills and flawless sleight of hand which he performed with playing cards, coins and two ordinary white silks.
 Slydini was an expert in timing and misdirection and it showed.
 Unlike the performing magicians of the time, it was audience reactions that guided his performances.
 He remained in Boston for nearly seven years before moving back to New York.
 It was there, in 1947, that Slydini opened his magic studio located at 341 West 45th Street.
 Magicians from around the world came to that location for more than fifty years seeking instruction and guidance.